Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: A New Confidence Set for Nonlinear Models

 \section{A New Confidence Set for Nonlinear Models}

-So far, we have assumed the existence of a confidence interval for each $\theta_{k}$.
+So far, we have assumed the existence of a box confidence set for $\bm{\theta}$.
 In this section, we introduce a novel approach to obtain it.
 This approach is based on a new correlation coefficient to measure independence developed by \cite{chatterjee2020}.
-We first briefly review this statistic for completeness.
+We first briefly review this statistic for completeness in Section \ref{sec.chatterjee}.
+We then derive a new result about the joint limiting distribution of this coefficient for multiple pairs of independent random variables in Section \ref{sec.joint}; this result enables us to invert individual test statistics to construct a joint box confidence set for $\bm{\theta}$.
+Section \ref{sec.intersect} derives the joint limiting distribution of Chatterjee's correlation coefficients and a general class of estimators.
+Built on it, we propose an intersection method to sharpen the confidence set.